 I was a student member of the Society for Industrial and Applied Mathematics (SIAM) until 2006, I have been Member of the Institute of Electrical and Electronics Engineers (IEEE) since 2000 and Affiliate Member of the International Federation of Automatic Control (IFAC) since 2009.
 I participate in the IEEE Technical Committee on Haptics and the Eurohaptics Society.
 I am also Member (Level 1) of the National System of Researchers of the National Mexican Science Council (CONACYT).

 In addition to my teaching and research activities, I coordinate the Master and Doctorate in Science and Engineering (MyDCI) program at the Faculty of Sciences.
-Since 2012, I serve as the state delegate of the Mexican Olympiad in Informatics in Baja California (OMIBC) where I carry out diverse scientific outreach activities.
+I am a founding member and state delegate of the Mexican Olympiad in Informatics in Baja California (OMIBC) where I carry out diverse scientific outreach activities.

 With my students, I have won national and international awards, among which: adviser of the winning team of the IEEE Student Innovation Challenge 2016 in Chicago during the IEEE Haptics Symposium 2016; co-director of the winning doctoral thesis of the XXX National IT and Computer Thesis Contest ANIEI 2017; adviser of the winning team of third place in the Regional Meeting of Technological Innovation 2015 held in Tehuacán, Puebla.
 I have also advised students from Baja California who have won medals at the national stage of the Mexican Olympiad of Informatics.
 In 2018 I was distinguished as GHC Faculty Scholar 2018 by the Anita Borg Institute for Women in Technology.
 Recently I have received the “Premio Municipal de la Mujer 2019”.

-My research interests include control theory, mechatronic systems, robotics, haptics and computer education.
+My research interests include (but are not limited to) control theory, mechatronic systems, robotics, haptics, and computer science education.